-Introduction: This section includes recitals that provide background for the agreement; including the United States' obligations as trustee to Indian tribes.
-The Introduction lists the parties, the purpose of the Hydroelectric Settlement, compliance with legal responsibilities, reservations and other protections.
+Introduction: This section lists the parties, the purpose of the Hydroelectric Settlement, compliance with legal responsibilities, reservations, and other protections.

 Implementation of the Settlement: This section describes the duty to support the Settlement, including the legislation needed to implement parts of Settlement.
-It describes the regulatory approvals needed and the obligations of the parties to implement and defend the Settlement.
+It describes the regulatory approvals needed and the obligations of the parties to implement and defend the Hydroelectric Settlement.